Yaquina Bay: Economy

 Yaquina Bay and its watershed have multiple uses, including fishing, tourism, recreation, and research.
 As of 2014, the highest percentage of the Newport workforce is employed in management, business, science, and arts (36.7%), while only 8.9% are employed in natural resources, construction, and maintenance.
 Agriculture is a small percentage of the economy in Lincoln County, but has increased in the past ten years.
 While timber harvesting has been a historic contributor to the economy, this industry has since decreased.
 Employment had declined by 82% between about 1980 and 2000.

 Fisheries and aquaculture

-In 2015, Pacific Whiting, or North Pacific Hake, was the largest source of fish caught by commercial fisheries from Newport, OR, while Pink Shrimp brought in the greatest dollar amount.
-As of 2015, the total value of commercial fisheries out of Newport totals approximately $33,221,009.
-Recreational fishing also occurs in Yaquina Bay, with perch, rockfish, herring, chinook salmon, clams, and crabs the popular catch.
+In 2015, Pacific Whiting, or North Pacific Hake, was the largest source of fish caught by commercial fisheries from Newport, while Pink Shrimp brought in the greatest dollar amount.
+As of 2015, the value of commercial fisheries out of Newport totals approximately $33,221,009.
+Recreational fishing also occurs in Yaquina Bay, with perch, rockfish, herring, chinook salmon, clams, and crabs being the popular catch.
 Aquaculture of oysters also occurs in Yaquina Bay, totaling 1,172 pounds in 2012.